erich2s/react-mqtt-hooks/README.md

 ### `useTopic`

+>[!WARNING]
-_This hook currently not support multiple topics and wildcard subscriptions yet._
+> This hook currently not support multiple topics and wildcard subscriptions yet.

 The `useTopic` hook is used to subscribe to a specific topic and receive messages from the broker.
 It returns the last message **buffer** received from the broker.
 You can convert it to whatever you want.